o1-labs/docs2/docs/zkapps/snarkyjs/basic-concepts.md

 :::info

-Please note that zkApp programmability is not yet available on Mina Mainnet, but zkApps can now be deployed to Berkeley Testnet.
+zkApp programmability is not yet available on the Mina Mainnet.
+You can get started now by deploying zkApps to the Berkeley Testnet.

 :::